AlexxIT/XiaomiGateway3/README.md

 When you turn on ZHA mode - zigbee devices in Mi Home will stop working.
 Bluetooth devices will continue to work.

-To switch the mode - delete the old integration and configure the new one in a different mode.
+To switch the mode go to:

+> Configuration > Integrations > Xiaomi Gateway 3 > Options > Mode

 Zigbee devices will not migrate from Mi Home to ZHA.
 You will need to pair them again with ZHA.

 You can change the operating mode at any time.
-Just remove the old integration and set up the new one.
 Your gateway firmware does not change!
 Just reboot the gateway and it is back in stock.

-When switching from ZHA to Mi Home mode - restart the gateway.
-When switching from Mi Home to ZHA - no reboot required.

 Thanks to [@zvldz](https://github.com/zvldz) for help with [socat](http://www.dest-unreach.org/socat/).